lyteword/chspurgeon-tod/volume-4/psalm-89.md

 **Verses 3-4.**

-1\.The Covenant made.
+1\.
+The Covenant made.
 With whom?—with David and in him with David's Lord and Son.
 The true David—the chosen one—the servant of the Father in redemption.

-2\.For what?—
+2\.
+For what?—

 (a) for his seed.
 He should have a seed and that seed should be established.

 (b) for himself, "his throne", etc.

-3\.The Covenant confirmed.
+3\.
+The Covenant confirmed.

 (a) By decree.
 "I have made", etc.